DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Fix the Soldiers routes to take into consideration the scheduled duties.

+### Automatic Scheduling (Optional)

+The auto scheduling mechanism should schedule all unscheduled duties.

+1. Add an auto scheduling mechanism to your app.

+   - The time should be configurable and the default time should be every 5 minutes.
+   - Duty with higher value should be prioritized.

 ## Task 6 - Make it professional

 > _Estimation time: 2 Days_